HOW-TO GUIDES

 Step-by-Step Instructions

-Chapter 01: Deck Stair Stringers - What are they and why do they matter for my deck build?
+Chapter 01: Deck Stair Stringers - What Are They and Why Do They Matter for My Deck Build?

 Print This Chapter

-A deck stair stringer is the structural component of the deck stairway that supports the decking and fascia.
 The stringer will be cut out of a 2”x12” piece of pressure-treated lumber with the appropriate rise and run determined by the finished height of the deck.
-Stringers are typically placed on either side of the staircase and are angled to support the treads and risers.
-They are responsible for bearing the weight and forces exerted on the steps during use.
-Without stringers, the steps would lack the necessary support and would be prone to sagging, flexing, or collapsing under the weight, making the staircase unsafe and unusable.
 Your deck stairway will need multiple stringers with a span of 9-12 inches each, with thinner deck boards requiring shortened stringer spans.

 Why Is It Important to Get Stair Stringers Correct?

-Stair stringers provide structural support and stability for the entire staircase.
+• Support: Stair stringers provide structural support and stability for the entire staircase.
 If they are not accurately calculated and cut, the steps can become weak and unstable, posing a significant safety risk for anyone using the stairs.
-Additionally, incorrect stair stringer sizing or spacing can lead to uneven steps, making it difficult and potentially dangerous to navigate the staircase.
-By ensuring that the stair stringers are correctly measured, cut, and installed, you create a safe and sturdy deck staircase that meets building codes and regulations and should last for years to come.

 Can You Build Stairs Without Stringers?